jtsxtn/lambda-dl/README.md

 ## Using lambda-dl

 Fire it up in a relatively big terminal window (confirmed to work on st) and follow the promps to glory.
+The songs will be in ~/Media/Musique (an easy way to customize it will be provided soon).
+We beleive in a data lake approach to library management; having all your song in the same folder with names following a simple convention allows for compatibility with any music player.
+By default, songs are saved as artist--album--number--title.opus (an easy way to customize both the file format and the song format will be provided soon)